 Types of Language Disorders

-Vero Beach speech therapist Dr. Julie Freiwald has been treating patients with language disorders for 34 years.
+Vero Beach speech-language pathologist Dr. Julie Freiwald has been treating patients with language disorders for over 35 years.

 Language disorders occur in a multitude of ways: